You can choose from 3 SEG tariffs:

 Different suppliers set their own Smart Export Guarantee rates.
 So each one will pay you a different amount for the electricity you export per kWh.

-The Feed-in Tariff (FIT) was a scheme the government launched in 2010, to reward people for generating their own electricity at home.
-Those on FIT get 2 payments: one for the electricity they generate, and another for the electricity they export to the grid.
-The export payment is either based on meter readings, or a deemed amount set by Ofgem, based on the technology type.
+The Feed-in Tariff (FiT) was a scheme the government launched in 2010, to reward people for generating their own electricity at home.
+Those on FiT get 2 payments: one for the electricity they generate, and another for the electricity they export to the grid.
+The FiT export tariff payment is either based on meter readings, or a deemed amount set by Ofgem, based on the technology type.

 SEG is one payment for export, while FIT is made up of 2 payments – one for export and one for generation

-SEG rates are set by energy suppliers, while FIT payments were set by the government
+SEG rates are set by energy suppliers, while FiT tariff rates were set by the government

-It can take up to 4 weeks to get an export MPAN registered for your installation.
-Then we'll either ask you for your opening meter readings, or take these automatically from your smart meter.
+Once you’ve applied for SEG, it can take up to 4 weeks to get an export MPAN registered for your installation and set up your account.
 After that, your contract starts.

 The readings we use for payments will be sent automatically from your smart meter 4 times a year – in March, June, September, and December.
 But if for some reason they're not sent automatically, we'll ask you to send them to us.